 Over the last few days we have travelled, and stayed at a number of very pleasant and picturesque sites, all found in Camps 8 Australia Wide - the grey nomads’ bible.
-The descriptions of the various rest areas all over the country are always on the spot and it is a must and a great guide for the camping traveller.
+The descriptions of the various rest areas all over the country are always spot on and it is a must and a great guide for the camping traveller.

 Copeton Waters Holiday Park, between Bingara and Inverell was a very nice place to stay a day at, do the laundry and wash a rather muddy Maxi.
 The park is state owned and extremely nicely laid out.
 Very popular with people who have their own boats and who fish.
 There is a reasonably hefty day charge.
 Glen Riddle Recreation Reserve and the Gwydir River camps - both free - too were great spots to stay.